neilmce/quiz/rounds/theYearThatWas.md

 April
 -----
-* Entertainer & ventriloquist Keith Harris passed away this month, aside from Orville, can you name his other famous character?

-    A: Cuddles the Monkey

-* Louis Jordan, a 37 year old American, hit the headlines this month.
-Why?

-    A: He was rescued after more than 2 months lost at sea having survived by catching fish & drinking rainwater

 * Giant pandas Xi Mei and Lu Lu broke the record for what?

     A: The longest mating session ever recorded in captivity, lasting 18 minutes and three seconds.
 (I still can’t believe this made the news!!)

-* Can you name the winner of the 168th Grand National Steeplechase?

-    A: Many Clouds (ridden by Leighton Aspell)

 May